Predicting Hate Intensity of Twitter Conversation Threads: Introduction

 \textbf{Motivation.} The proliferation of social media has enabled users to share and spread ideas at a prodigious rate.
-While the information exchanges in social media platforms may improve an individual's social connectedness with online and offline communities, these platforms are increasingly plagued with rampant onslaught of provocative and toxic content.
-One such highly toxic content is `hate speech', which is defined by the Cambridge dictionary as ``\textit{public speech that expresses hate or encourages violence towards a person or group based on something such as race, religion, sex, or sexual orientation }.''
+While the information exchanges in social media platforms may improve an individual's social connectedness with online and offline communities, these platforms are increasingly plagued with the rampant onslaught of provocative and toxic content.
+One such highly toxic content is `hate speech', defined by the Cambridge dictionary as ``\textit{public speech that expresses hate or encourages violence towards a person or group based on race, religion, sex, or sexual orientation }.''
 Hate speech on social media has created dissension among online communities and culminated in offline violent hate crimes~\cite{muller2018fanning}.
-Therefore, it is critical to address the spread of hate speech on social media.
+Therefore, addressing the spread of hate speech on social media is critical.

 Major social media platforms such as Facebook and Twitter have made significant efforts to combat the spread of hate speech on their platforms~\cite{Times19, bloomberg19}.
 For example, the platforms have established clear policies regarding hateful conduct~\cite{facebookrules, twitterules}, implemented mechanisms for users to report hate speech, and employed content moderators to detect hate speech.
 However, such approaches are labor-intensive, time-consuming, and thus not scalable or sustainable in the long run \cite{waseem2016hateful,gamback2017using}.
 Traditional machine learning and deep learning methods have also been proposed to automatically detect hate speech in online social media~\cite{schmidt_survey_2017,fortuna2018survey,poletto_resources_2021}.
 However, most of the existing methods are limited to classifying hate speech at the individual post level, ignoring the network and propagation effects of hateful content on social media~\cite{liu_forecasting_2018}.